ForestSquirrelDev/ScriptableObjectDesignPatterns/README.md

 # ScriptableObject events pattern
 Continuing my Unite Austin 2017 walkthrough.
-This time we've been introduced to ScriptableObject events pattern.
+This time we've been introduced to couple amazing ScriptableObject disign patterns.

+First one is ScriptableObject events pattern.
 How it works:

 1. We create script "GameEvent" derived from ScriptableObject that has a list of listeners and following methods: add, remove listener and raise the event.
 2. Whatever GameObject needs to notify observers, has a UnityEvent with "GameEvent" scriptable object dragged in.